 The majority of my work is created outside, in relationship and in participation with the environment.
 I engage various methods, including walking, meditation, drumming and sound, to ‘connect’ with the place I am situated, before starting work.
 The drawings arise from specific communications with the land and its inhabitants, my body serving as somatic register of the dialogue that takes place.

-I draw inspiration from a variety of sources in my work.
+I draw inspiration from a variety of sources in my work including the science of mind, Buddhist philosophy, research into plant sentience and shamanism.
 See my resources page for links to a range of scientists, artists and writers work.

 My work is held in private collections across the UK, Europe and America.